High order three part split symplectic integrators: Efficient techniques for the long time simulation of the disordered

-Although one might argue that this CPU time gain factor is not too big, we should keep in mind that long time simulations up to $t=10^7-10^8$ of the DNLS model with $N\sim1000$ sites could require (depending on the particular computer used) up to $\sim10$ days of computations.
-Thus a gain factor close to 2 is practically significant as it can considerably reduce the computation time.
-Our results indicate that the construction of efficient triple split SIs can allow the integration of the DNLS for longer times, and numerically tackle questions about the asymptotic behavior of wave packets.
+Although one might argue that these CPU time gain factors are not too big, we should keep in mind that long time simulations up to $t=10^7-10^8$ of the DDNLS model with $N\sim1000$ sites could require (depending on the particular computer used) up to $\sim10$ days of computations.
+Thus a gain factor of 2 is practically significant as it can considerably reduce the computation time.

 To keep $E_r \approx 10^{-5}$ most of the studied SIs of order higher than four require large integration steps, which are already outside the stability domain of these algorithms.
 In order to avoid this situation we lowered the relative energy error to $E_r \approx 10^{-10}$ for the comparative study of these methods.
 From the results of Fig.~\ref{f4} we see that, as expected, the sixth order SIs ABC$^6_{[\text{Y}]}$, ABC$^6_{[\text{SS}]}$ and ABC$^6_{[\text{KL}]}$ are more efficient than the SS$^4_{864}$ which showed the best performance among all integration schemes of Figs.~\ref{f1}--\ref{f3}, as they correctly reproduce the evolution of $m_2$ (Fig.~\ref{f4}a), keep bounded both the energy (Fig.~\ref{f4}b) and the norm (Fig.~\ref{f4}c) relative errors (although a slight increase is observed for $S_r$) and require less CPU time (Fig.~\ref{f4}d).